IsaacXirakis/HWKC_Robotics/HawkerRoboticsPresentation.md

 The major project I embarked on, while quite code-intensive, did not require complex design choices.
 Because of this, the initial design has been accepted as the final version going into development.
 Through the research of other commercially available RFID cat doors, I created a diagram of the project that will be the final version going into development.
-The diagram can be found both on the PowerPoint and in the links below.
+The diagram can be found both on the Presentation and in the links below.
 The code for the experiment presents a learning experience for me as it uses multiple devices instead of simply a lego shield, but that coding itself is almost entirely state-based, a method I have experience in with previous projects.
 Code examples can be found in the inspirational projects, but these will be only used for guidance and not as a stand-in for my own work.